 When Echo & The Bunnymen appeared on 1986’s Old Grey Whistle Test – Rock Around The Clock marathon, they had just come through turbulent times.
-The year before, drummer Pete De Freitas had left the band and disappeared to America on a journey of self discovery, only to return to the fold shortly before broadcast.
+The year before, drummer Pete De Freitas had left the band disappearing to America on a journey of self discovery.
+He would only to return to the fold shortly before broadcast.
 What they produced on this night was a triumphant return, and for me, their last moment of greatness.

-On the night, they appeared early on in the show (as I recall), giving a unique performance of The Velvet Underground’s Run, Run, Run being joined onstage by Billy Bragg (link below).
-Then later on in the show, they returned to showcase two new tracks (The Game and Lips Like Sugar), that were to eventually appear on their next album, the self-titled Echo & The Bunnymen in 1987.
-The performances they gave that night were electrifying, and have a rawness in the guitars that had been a trademark of the band’s earlier career.
+On the night, they appeared early on in the show, as I recall.
+They gave a unique performance of The Velvet Underground’s Run, Run, Run being joined onstage by Billy Bragg.
+Then later on in the show, they returned to showcase two new tracks The Game and Lips Like Sugar.
+Those two tracks eventually appeared on their next album, the self-titled Echo & The Bunnymen in 1987.
+The performances they gave that night were electrifying.
+They have a rawness in the guitars that had been a trademark of the band’s earlier career.
 They were back, and it was great to see, and boded really well for the next album.

-They went on to re-record most of the recordings for the album with De Freitas (replacing what David Palmer had recorded), however when it was finally released, the whole affair seemed very over-produced, and had to me, lost the vibrancy of that night.
+They re-recorded most of the songs for the album with De Freitas, replacing what David Palmer had recorded.
+However when finally released, the whole affair seemed very over-produced, and had to me, lost the vibrancy of that night.
 I always remembered this performance with fondness, and thoughts of what might have been.
-I recorded both their appearances that night, but years later when I went to archive my off-air vhs recordings, could only find the earlier one with Billy Bragg, so I was overjoyed to rediscover it on You Tube.
-It’s embedded below, but please take note that it seems to have been encoded at a very high volume level (with some minor distortion), so take care you don’t have your volume levels up too high.
+I recorded both their appearances that night.
+Years later when I went to archive my off-air vhs recordings, I could only find the earlier one with Billy Bragg, so I was overjoyed to rediscover it on You Tube.
+It’s embedded below, along with the Billy Bragg collaboration.